Ritbit/SIGHT/README.md

 It can drive all WS28xx based ledstrips although I recoment the 5v based WS-2813 (for the redundant data) or the 12V WS-2815 (for longer lengths, over 1.5mtr)
 The controller and driver board are both suitable for 5v and 12v strips.

 Upon connection, the controller will undergo a startup sequence.
-When the serial port is inactive (no open), the onboard LED will pulse red slowly, and all eight outputs will sequentially pulse every 200 ms with a 1-second interval for testing purposes.
-Once the seial por tis opened, a welcome animation will play on all LED strips, followed by loading configuration settings from flash memory if available.
+When the serial port is inactive (not opened in any application), the onboard LED will pulse red slowly, and all eight outputs will sequentially pulse every 200 ms with a 1-second interval for testing purposes.
+Once the serial port is opened, a welcome animation will play on all LED strips, followed by loading configuration settings from flash memory if available.

 The startup sequence output will look as follows: